summerstreet/woodling/README.md

 }));
 ```

-By the way, since Woodling utilizes _your_ code, you can take advantage of everything that your classes do under the hood.
+By the way, since Woodling utilises _your_ code, you can take advantage of everything that your classes do under the hood.
 For example, if you were using Laravel's Eloquent, and it would have a `set_password()` method defined, this method would be called when setting your password.

 Woodling will automagically load your blueprints defined in following locations: